flycheck/flycheck/doc/contributor/contributing.rst

 Please make your pull requests against the ``master`` branch.

-Use ``make specs test`` to test your pull request locally.
+Use ``make check specs unit`` to test your pull request locally.
 When making changes to syntax checkers of a specific language, it’s also a good idea to run :samp:`make LANGUAGE={language} integ` and check whether the tests for the particular language still work.
 A successful ``make integ`` is by no means mandatory for pull requests, though, we will test your changes, too.